mlc-ai/web-llm/examples/cross-origin-storage/README.md

 3.  **Falls back** to standard indexedDB or Cache API if COS is unavailable or a shard is missing.
 4.  **Auto-populates** COS in the background after a successful fetch.

+## Installing the COS Extension

+For the best experience (and to see real cross-origin benefits), you should have the [Cross-Origin Storage Browser Extension](https://chromewebstore.google.com/detail/cross-origin-storage/denpnpcgjgikjpoglpjefakmdcbmlgih) installed.
+If the extension is not found, this demo will fall back to using the default cache.

 ## Getting Started

 1. Navigate to this directory: